GenesisFR/HowToBecomeGoodAtShooters/README.md

 - every time an enemy dies, expect a spawn to not be caught off guard
 - foaming a boss/hunter/rogue stops them from medkitting
 - going down or dying on an objective keeps capturing it
-- immune reviver drones and warhounds can be destroyed by Hostile Negotiations from the Negotiator’s Dilemma gear set even though no icons will be displayed above them (TODO: verify if warhounds can actually be destroyed)
+- immune reviver drones and warhounds can be destroyed by Hostile Negotiations from the Negotiator's Dilemma gear set even though no icons will be displayed above them (TODO: verify if warhounds can actually be destroyed)
 - immune reviver drones, turrets and warhounds can be disrupted
-- killing marked targets with Negotiator’s Dilemma counts as skill kills (useful for the Cool Skills Challenge)
+- killing marked targets with Negotiator's Dilemma counts as skill kills (useful for the Cool Skills Challenge)
 - try to complete multiple objectives at the same time
 - try to complete the hardest objective first (ex: destroying a server in the back of a room)
 - try to leave 1 or 2 mobs alive so you can complete objectives early (reinforcements don't spawn until clearing most mobs in a wave)